llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 outside OMPT, such as debugging facilities, in the future.

-In the case of directives, upstream Clang's LLVM IR codegen phase for OpenMP currently does not make the information required for the above OMPT entry points available to the OpenMP runtime.
+In the case of directives, upstream Clang's LLVM IR codegen phase for OpenMP currently does not make the information required for `ompt_get_directive_info` available to the OpenMP runtime.
 For this purpose, Clacc extends this phase to instrument OpenMP runtime calls corresponding to OpenMP directives that are translated from OpenACC directives.
 Thus, the required information is available only when using Clacc's compiler in traditional compilation mode.

+In the case of directives, upstream Clang's LLVM IR codegen phase for OpenMP currently makes the information required for `ompt_get_data_expression` available to the OpenMP runtime only if debug information is enabled with Clang command-line options like `-gline-tables-only` or `-g`.
+Of course, only Clacc's OpenMP runtime currently provides `ompt_get_data_expression` to access that information from an application.
+Clacc adjusts Clang's LLVM IR codegen phase to make that information available to the OpenMP runtime when compiling OpenACC directives regardless of such command-line options.

 When using Clacc's compiler in source-to-source mode followed by a foreign OpenMP compiler, we expect that the foreign OpenMP runtime's